ybgirgin3/Rest-API-with-Flask/README.md

 # Flask Api Example for Beginners

-This piece of Python code just a example of how to make an rest api with python using flask module in minutes
+This piece of Python code just a example of how to make a rest api with python using flask module in minutes

 ## Running App